Utsuro-bune

-Utsuro-bune (虚舟, hollow boat), also Utsuro-fune, and Urobune, was an unknown object that allegedly washed ashore in 1803 in Hitachi province on the eastern coast of Japan.
-When defining Utsuro-bune, the bune part means "boat" while Utsuro means empty, or hollow.
-Accounts of the tale appear in three texts: Toen shōsetsu (1825), Hyōryū kishū (1835) and Ume-no-chiri (1844).
+Utsuro-bune (虚舟, hollow boat), also Utsuro-fune and Urobune, was an unknown object that allegedly washed ashore in 1803 in Hitachi province on the eastern coast of Japan.
+Utsuro means "hollow" and -bune (from fune) means "boat".
+Accounts of the incident appear in four texts: Oushuku Zakki (1815), Toen Shōsetsu (1825), Hyōryū Kishū (1835) and Ume-no-chiri (1844).

-According to legend, an attractive young woman aged 18–20 years old, arrived on a local beach aboard the "hollow ship" on February 22, 1803.
-Fishermen brought her inland to investigate further, but the woman was unable to communicate in Japanese.
-She was very different from anyone else there.
-The fishermen then returned her and her vessel to the sea, where it drifted away.
+According to the legend, a young woman aged between 18 and 20 arrived aboard the "hollow boat" on February 22, 1803.
+Fishermen brought her inland, but she was unable to communicate in Japanese.
+The fishermen returned her and her vessel to the sea, and it drifted away.

-Historians, ethnologists and physicists such as Kazuo Tanaka and Yanagita Kunio have evaluated the "legend of the hollow boat" as part of a long-standing tradition within Japanese folklore.
-Alternatively, certain ufologists have claimed that the story represents evidence for a close encounter with extraterrestrial life.
+Historians, ethnologists and physicists such as Kazuo Tanaka and Yanagita Kunio have discussed the legend as part of a longstanding tradition within Japanese folklore.
+Certain ufologists have claimed that the story is evidence of a close encounter with extraterrestrial life.

 Historical sources

-The best-known versions of the legend are found in three texts:
+The best-known versions of the legend are found in four texts: